Working Together to Promote Healthy Aging

 As leaders in the field of senior services, we work hand in hand with many organizations in the Greater Boston area to provide critical services to seniors in our community.
 From our Harvard Medical School affiliation, to our preferred provider partnerships with acute care hospitals, to leadership positions with professional organizations, to support of community advocacy and senior service initiatives, we are working to promote healthy aging in the Greater Boston area and beyond.

-Through preferred provider partnerships with area hospitals, Hebrew Rehabilitation Center in Boston and Dedham works to provide the highest standards of clinical care for our mutual patients.
+Through preferred provider partnerships with area hospitals, Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham work to provide the highest standards of clinical care for our mutual patients.

 Beth Israel Deaconess Medical Center

 Hebrew Rehabilitation Center works with Beth Israel Deaconess Medical Center (BIDMC), along with Harvard Medical Faculty Physicians at BIDMC to provide the highest quality, cost-effective hospital and post-hospital care, including ensuring seamless transition between institutions.

 New England Baptist Hospital

 Patients who come to Hebrew Rehabilitation Center from New England Baptist Hospital following an inpatient surgical procedure can be assured that their transition will be handled seamlessly, preserving continuity of care and providing the best possible outcomes.